LifeAct Dye: Chemistry

-LifeAct-TagGFP2 being the most widely used dye compared to other LifeAct constructs is composed of the first 17 amino acid from the Saccharomyces cerevisiae Abp140, an actin-binding protein.
+LifeAct-TagGFP2 being the most widely used fluorescent variant compared to other LifeAct constructs is composed of the first 17 amino acid from the Saccharomyces cerevisiae Abp140, an actin-binding protein.
 The Abp140 is highly conserved among Saccharomyces cerevisiae and other closely related organisms.
-It is introduced as a dye but is actually a localisation marker for actin.
 The 17 amino acid fragment of Abp140 was genetically fused to GFP and fluoresces green when it binds the F-actin structures of living and fixed cells, allowing for visualization of cell mechanics under microscopes.
 Previous experiments involving the analysis of cell mechanics had depended on fluorescently labeled phalloidin and actin GFP fusion proteins obtained from utrophin in Xenopus laevis and ABP120 in Dictyostelium discoideum.
 However, due to their large protein size, markers such as phalloidin and GFP fusion proteins are limited to cells that can be transfected and tend to compete with their orthologous protein.
-These localization markers, often referred to as dyes, affect cellular mechanical properties and F-actin structures, thus making these markers unreliable.
+These localization markers affect cellular mechanical properties and F-actin structures, thus making these markers unreliable.
 An alternative to these markers is Life Act-TagGFP2, which is a much smaller protein and does not affect cell mechanics.
-Cells synthesize LifeAct-TagGFP2 in a short period of time at a cost-effective making it suitable as an in vivo marker.
+Cells synthesize LifeAct-TagGFP2 in a short period of time making it suitable as a cost-effective in vivo marker.